Title

 Luis Pichel purchased coconut fruits from Prudencio Alonzo under a "Deed of Sale."
 Alonzo claimed the sale violated Republic Act No. 477, but the Supreme Court ruled it valid, as the law prohibits land encumbrance, not fruit sales.
 The contract was upheld, and attorney’s fees were denied.

-The Court of First Instance construed the transaction as, in substance, a lease of the land because it afforded the vendee complete control and enjoyment of the improvements for a definite period for a price certain.
-On that characterization the lower court held the instrument to be a prohibited encumbrance under Sec.
+Following pre-trial admissions and submission of documentary evidence, the Court of First Instance framed two issues: whether the vendee actually paid the full P4,200.00 (later admitted by plaintiff) and whether the deed of sale was an encumbrance prohibited by Sec.
 8, R.A.
-No. 477, declared the deed null and void, ordered plaintiff (vendor) to refund P4,200 plus interest to defendant (vendee), awarded P500 attorney’s fees to the plaintiff, and taxed costs against the defendant.
+No. 477.
+The trial court concluded that the instrument, though denominated a sale of fruits, was in substance a contract of lease of the land because it conferred on the vendee complete control and enjoyment of the improvements for a definite period for a price certain.
+Treating the contract as a prohibited encumbrance under Sec.
+8, R.A.
+No. 477, the lower court declared the deed null and void, ordered plaintiff to repay to defendant the P4,200.00 with legal interest from the filing of the complaint, awarded the defendant P500.00 as attorney’s fees, and taxed costs against the defendant.

 ...continue reading